BogiBruh/Password-Manager-App/README.md

 With this application you can:
 <li>generate and store secure passwords with a state of the art (basic) randomly generated string of characters,</li>
 <li>create a profile for each platform/app/website you're storing the password of,</li>
-<li>do all that with multiple emails(still not possible) and,</li>
+<li>do all that with multiple emails and,</li>
 <li>...not much else, really.</li>
-You won't be able to jumble up your passwords, as this app finds the logo of the target platform/app/website with a staggering 60% accuracy!!
+You won't be able to jumble up your passwords, as this app finds the logo of the target platform/app/website with a staggering 70% accuracy!!
 And it shows it just above your password.

-</br>And if you're in the situation of getting a new computer transferring passwords is <s>not yet possible, at all</s> as easy as 1, 2, 3!
-The steps are simple:
+</br>And if you're in the situation of getting a new computer transferring passwords is as easy as 1, 2, 3!
+Simply click backup passwords, enter a phrase you can't forget, and let your computer do all the work.
-<li></li>
+</br>For reading from your backup passwords, the steps are in reverse!
+</br><h6>If you forget your phrase legally you are to blame.
+This program does NOT store anything on servers, it's all local storage.
+For any damages, lost passwords, injuries, swellings, bleeds, rashes and deaths (either yours or of your family members), I do not have any legal or moral responsibility.
+However, feel free to email me at [your email here]@[your email domain]</h6>

 # Credits
 This project uses icons from flaticons,</br>python packages Selenium and requests,</br>and hopefully not much more!